dotnet/designs/accepted/2021/x64-emulation-on-arm64/x64-emulation.md

 - .NET 6+ x64 and Arm64 runtimes
 - .NET 6+ x64 and Arm64 SDKs

+Note: Pre-.NET 6 x64 SDKS will be installable on macOS and Windows x64 but are not supported.
+They have not been updated in terms of this plan and will break Arm64 installs.
+If they are installed on a machine, all .NET versions will need to be uninstalled/removed and you'll need to start again with installing supported .NET SDK versions.

+Note: The same model is true with .NET Core 3.1 and .NET 5 x64 runtime updates before a certain TBD release.
+We haven't updated these runtime versions yet to work correctly.
+We will announce which releases (and going forward) are supported.
+We hope it is the servicing release that goes out at the same time as .NET 6 RTM, but that is still to be determined.

+Note: The same model is true .NET Core 3.0 and earlier versions.

 In terms of CLI targeting, we will deliver the following experience.

 macOS: